The Details

 Magic Goes Awry is a flexible system that makes room for player creativity.
 However, in order for any game system to function well, certain things need to be impossible.
 Exactly what is possible and impossible comes down to the setting.
 For example, in some settings it would be impossible for a mortal to win a wrestling match with a god, whereas in other settings it would be possible.
 Regardless of what is considered impossible in the setting, sooner or later someone will attempt to do something impossible.
 Here are two common scenarios and some ideas for handling them.

-Clearly Impossible Actions: Any time a player is about to attempt something that their character would know is impossible, the game master can simply inform the player of that fact and ask them how they want to continue.
+Clearly Impossible Actions: Any time a player is about to attempt something that their character would know is impossible, the game manager can simply inform the player of that fact and ask them how they want to continue.
 For example, “Based on your knowledge of the world, you know that what you are attempting here is impossible.
 Do you still want to go ahead and try it or do you want to make a change to your action?”

 If the player does want to attempt that impossible thing, then one option is to just role-play out the character’s failure.
 Alternatively the player can roll to find out how badly the attempt goes.
 In this case a full success would be no harm being done and an outstanding success would be and unexpected benefit.

 Actions They Don’t Know Are Impossible: It is common for characters to encounter situations they don’t fully understand.
 When they lack information they may inadvertently attempt something impossible.
-In these situations, it usually isn’t appropriate for the game master to inform them that they are attempting something impossible.
+In these situations, it usually isn’t appropriate for the game manager to inform them that they are attempting something impossible.
 Instead, I recommend that they roll for their action as normal, and any successes they get give them an alternate beneficial outcome, such as learning more about the situation they are in.
 For example, a character who rolls a full success when using diplomacy to ask an illusion for help, a task that is actually impossible, could instead learn that the illusion is just repeating random phrases and is not responding like a living entity.

 In dealing with this situation, please remember that Magic Goes Awry is all about creativity and it is important to find ways of welcoming the creativity of the players and incorporating it into the story.
 The trick is finding a way to do this that takes what the player is doing and builds on it, while also maintain the integrity of the world and story.